 Changes of rules/featuresDecided by managementRequire changes at smart contract level

-Centralized and decentralized finance are two facets of the crypto industry.
-They offer accessible, efficient, and convenient transactions based on blockchain technology.
-CeFi, which powered the first crypto exchanges, has gone a long way in recent years, but there are pros and cons to its centralization.
+Centralized and decentralized finance are the two main facets of the crypto industry.
+CeFi, which powered the first crypto exchanges, has come a long way in recent years.
+There are clear pros and cons to centralization.
 Meanwhile, the future of DeFi largely depends on its ability to address the vulnerabilities of smart contract programming.

 Frequently asked questions